When You Feel Like You Just Don't Like People

-Saying you don't like people can be an attempt to make yourself feel better about your social situation
+Saying you don't like people can be an attempt to make yourself feel better about your social struggles

 Not the deepest, most-shocking insight here.
 I think many people who say they hate everyone do want friends and meaningful relationships.
 They may be hurt, discouraged, conflicted, or wary about the whole idea, but they still want closer connections deep down.
 They may also feel broken and hopeless about their chances of ever having a fulfilling social life.
 Saying they don't actually like people can take some of that pain away.
 They're telling themselves they don't care about what they think they can't have, or they're devaluing something they need so the lack of it doesn't bother them as much.

 If you manage to have more fulfilling interactions with people the feelings will likely go away

 You knew this point was coming.
-If you're really in the depths of social isolation, and you have some social skills gaps, anxiety issues, or emotional baggage that's getting in the way, then it can be hard to imagine you may one day have a life where you have a solid group of friends and you generally appreciate people's company.
-Like the intro was saying, it may never be your style to be a bubbly person with a million casual acquaintances, but that bitterness towards humanity will be dulled.
-If you do start addressing your problems you'll likely find your opinion of people will begin to turn around, as you start to have more intrinsically rewarding interactions.
+If you're really in the depths of social isolation, and you have some social skills gaps, anxiety issues, and a history of rejection, then it can be hard to imagine you may one day have a life where you have a solid group of friends and you enjoy people's company.
+Like the intro was saying, it may never be your style to be a bubbly Chatty Cathy with a million casual acquaintances, but that bitterness toward humanity can dull.
+If you start addressing your problems you'll likely find your opinion of people begins to turn around, as you start to have more intrinsically-rewarding interactions.

-These articles talk about some closely related points.
-First, disliking people may go hand-in-hand with an attitude that you're better than others.
-The two aren't always connected though:
+These articles talk about some closely-related topics.
+First, disliking people sometimes goes hand-in-hand with an attitude that you're better than others:

 This one may help diffuse a general sentiment that other people are shallow and vacuous on the whole:

-Finally, feeling really down on other people may be a symptom of depression, which can make your thoughts become really negative and sabotaging:
+Finally, feeling really down on other people may be a symptom of depression, which can make your thoughts become really negative and self-sabotaging: